 The second double-track strategy is integration and specialisation.
 We often get asked whether sustainable development should be integrated into normal activities, plans and programmes, or be a specialised activity.
 Our conclusion is that we need both, but integration is the overarching goal.

-For example, sustainable development should be integrated into all our educational programmes at all levels so that our graduates can contribute to sustainable social development.
+For example, sustainable development should be integrated into all of our educational programmes at all levels so that our graduates can contribute to sustainable social development.
 Sustainable development should also be integrated into all everyday decisions, programmes and plans at the university, and we are currently working to incorporate it into our quality systems.
-However, we also need specialised knowledge in education and research as well as in administration.
+However we also need specialised knowledge in education and research, as well as in administration.
 We have, therefore, created a sustainability office that can support administrators and academic departments with relevant specialised knowledge.

 The third double-track strategy is to combine top-down and bottom-up approaches.
 It is important that senior management sets priorities and goals, provides necessary resources and makes sure that there are follow-up mechanisms.
 But in a complex organisation, top management cannot decide on how goals should be implemented in detail.
 For example, in education, programme directors and teachers know their programmes, students and faculty.
 They should decide on how sustainable development should be integrated into their courses.

 This can be supported at the central level.
 KTH has, for example, developed a pedagogical course on learning for sustainable development that is open to all teachers.
-We have also developed a web-based toolbox with suggestions for learning activities and course literature as well as shorter course modules on topics such as social sustainable development and sustainable business development.
+We have also developed a web-based toolbox with suggestions for learning activities and course literature, as well as shorter course modules on topics such as social sustainable development and sustainable business development.
 It is also important to be able to support bottom-up initiatives for new courses or collaborations.

 Sustainable development requires long-term commitment and a strategy to institutionalise the work.
-This can include educational programmes, faculty positions and institutional arrangements that have a long term-perspective as well as a certified environmental management system.
+This can include educational programmes, faculty positions and institutional arrangements that have a long-term perspective as well as a certified environmental management system.
 Having implemented these arrangements, it is up to us to set the goals.
 Our stated goal is to be a leading technical university in sustainable development.

 Göran Finnveden is vice-president for sustainable development and professor of environmental strategic analysis at KTH Royal Institute of Technology.